argonne-lcf/ai-science-training-series/07_ AITestbeds/Graphcore/bert.md

 # BERT on Graphcore

-These instructions are to train a BERT pytorch model on the POD16.
+These instructions are to train a BERT Pytorch model on the POD16.

-Go to direcotry with BERT example
+Go to directory with BERT example
 ```bash
 cd ~/graphcore/examples/nlp/bert/pytorch
 ```

-Activate PopTroch Environment
+Activate PopTorch Environment

 ```bash
 source ~/venvs/graphcore/poptorch33_env/bin/activate